SahilBharti89/mern-crud-app/README.md

 ## Development server

-Run `npm run dev` for a dev server using NodeMon.
+Navigate to server directory Run `cd server` then Run `npm run dev` for a dev server using NodeMon.
 Navigate to `http://localhost:5000/`.
 The app will automatically reload if you change any of the source files.

 ## Build